-- a block trade in which the broker-dealer so engaged will attempt to sell the offered securities as agent but may position and resell a portion of the block as principal to facilitate the transaction, - purchases by a broker-dealer as principal and resale by the broker-dealer for its account pursuant to this prospectus, - on any national securities exchange or quotation service on which our common stock may be listed or quoted at the time of sale, including The Nasdaq National Market, - · ordinary brokerage transactions and transactions in which the broker solicits purchasers, - privately negotiated transactions, - by pledge to secure debts or other obligations, - put or call transactions, - to cover hedging transactions (other than "short sales" (as defined in Rule 3b-3 under the Securities Exchange Act of 1934)) made pursuant to this prospectus, or - underwritten offerings.
+- a block trade in which the broker-dealer so engaged will attempt to sell the offered securities as agent but may position and resell a portion of the block as principal to facilitate the transaction, - purchases by a broker-dealer as principal and resale by the broker-dealer for its account pursuant to this prospectus, - on any national securities exchange or quotation service on which our common stock may be listed or quoted at the time of sale, including The Nasdaq National Market, - ordinary brokerage transactions and transactions in which the broker solicits purchasers, - privately negotiated transactions, - by pledge to secure debts or other obligations, - · put or call transactions, - to cover hedging transactions (other than "short sales" (as defined in Rule 3b-3 under the Securities Exchange Act of 1934)) made pursuant to this prospectus, or - underwritten offerings.

 If required, this prospectus may be amended or supplemented on a continual basis to describe a specific plan of distribution.
-In making sales, brokerdealers engaged by the selling stockholders may arrange for other broker-dealers to participate in the resales.
+In making sales, broker-dealers engaged by the selling stockholders may arrange for other broker-dealers to participate in the resales.

-In connection with the sale of shares, the selling stockholders may, subject to the terms of their agreements with us, (1) enter into transactions with brokers, dealers or others, who in turn may engage in short sales of the shares in the course of hedging the positions they assume, (2) sell short or deliver shares to close out positions or (3) loan shares to brokers, dealers or others that may in turn sell such shares.
-The selling stockholders may enter into option or other transactions with broker-dealers that require the delivery to the broker-dealer of the shares.
-The broker-dealer may then resell or transfer these shares through this prospectus.
-The selling stockholders may also loan or pledge their shares to a broker-dealer.
-The broker-dealer may sell the shares which are loaned or, upon a default, the broker-dealer may sell the pledged shares by use of this prospectus.
+In connection with the sale of shares, the selling stockholders may, subject to the terms of their agreements with us, (1) enter into transactions with brokers, dealers or others, who in turn may engage in sales, including short sales, of the shares in the course of hedging the positions they assume, (2) sell short or deliver shares to close out positions or (3) loan shares to brokers, dealers or others that may in turn sell such shares.
+The brokers, dealers or others referred to in (1) above may engage in those transactions referred to in (1), (2) or (3) above through this prospectus.
+The selling stockholders may enter into option or other transactions with broker-dealers or other financial institutions that require the delivery to the broker-dealer of the shares.
+The broker-dealer or other financial institution may then resell or transfer these shares through this prospectus.
+The selling stockholders may also loan or pledge their shares to a broker-dealer or other financial institution.
+The broker-dealer or financial institution may sell the shares which are loaned or pursuant to a right to rehypothecate while pledged or, upon a default, the broker-dealer or other financial institution may sell the pledged shares by use of this prospectus.
+The broker, dealer or other financial institution may use shares pledged by the selling stockholders or borrowed from the selling stockholders or others to settle those sales or to close out any related open borrowings of shares, and may use securities received from the selling stockholders in settlement of those derivatives to close out any related open borrowings of shares, and may use securities received from the selling stockholders in settlement of those derivatives to close out any related open borrowings of shares.
 Some or all of the shares offered in this prospectus may also be sold to or through an underwriter or underwriters.
-Any shares sold in that manner will be acquired by the underwriters for their own accounts and may be resold at different times in one or more transactions, including negotiated transactions, at a fixed public offering price or at varying prices determined at the time of sale.
-These shares may be offered to the public through underwriting syndicates represented by one or more managing underwriters or may be offered to the public directly by one or more underwriters.
-Any public offering price and any discounts or concessions allowed or disallowed to be paid to dealers may be changed at different times.
+Any shares sold in that manner will be acquired by the underwriters for their own accounts and may be resold at different times in one or mo